gui88Abreu/envcanlib/README.md

 Python3 package to download information from Environment Canada: Whether Information

 ## Description
+This is a python3 package of functions developed in order to assist in the processing of canadian weather information.

+### Functions Available

 **envcanlib.downloadData**(IDs, start, end, method='hourly', path='', dataFormat='default', continuous=True,
 metaData=None)